Belleville High/Middle School: Did it have a pool?

 Between the walkways stood a flagpole and sundial.
 There were boys' and girls' gyms, a cafeteria and many classrooms.

 Legend has it that there was once a swimming pool, which was covered over with concrete and made into the present lower gym after a student drowned.
+This legend has not been confirmed.
 Former principal Mario DiMaggio said the pool was located under the floor of the present cafeteria and had been used lately for storage.

 The auditorium stage on the second floor is the same stage where Connie Francis sang when she attended Belleville High School.
 The pop star idol was honored by the Belleville Education Foundation in 2009.

 The new Belleville High School was built across from Municipal Stadium on Passaic Avenue and Division Street and opened in October 1964 to house the growing student population.

 At that time, the old high school was converted into a junior high for Grades 7 through Grade 9.
 It was later converted to a middle school with only Grade 7 and Grade 8.
 Belleville Middle School is now Grade 6 through Grade 8.

 Today, the Belleville school system is K-5, 6-8, 9-12.